Letters from Lodi

 Where you will not find people of Plains Miwok descent, it seems, is in their original homeland, which roughly corresponds with the Lodi Viticultural Area.
 That is, the areas designated as winegrowing regions between Sacramento and Stockton — falling within the northern part of San Joaquin County and the southern edges of Sacramento County — and also the eastern edges of the Delta region, just west of Interstate 5.

-Going back to our original question: By 1848, the Mokelumne River watershed area had been largely vacated by the native Plains Miwok population for several reasons, all of them devastating.
+Going back to our original question about where the Plains MIwok have gone: By 1848, the Mokelumne River watershed area had been largely vacated by the native Plains Miwok population for several reasons, all of them devastating.
 First, there were the Spanish missionaries, who began baptizing Coast Miwok in 1794.
 By 1811 Plains Miwok began to be relocated, both voluntarily and forcibly, to the Franciscan order's Mission San José as well as to nearby ranches.
 Those who fled were rounded up by Spanish soldiers and forced into labor.
 There were, in fact, ongoing rebellions, and some of the Miwok became excellent horsemen, as horses obtained in raids only increased their ability to raid Spanish ranches.
 By the 1820s, it is also said, horsemeat became a staple of the Miwok diet.

 John Sutter, who founded Sutter's Fort in 1841 in the area that became Sacramento, was said to have played off the few Plains Miwok families still living in their original homes against other groups to successfully gain control of their lands.
 At that point, many of the surviving Plains Miwok families chose to settle in or around the Bay Area, eventually intermarrying with other native groups (such as the Ohlone, Patwin and Yokuts) or finding work on Mexican ranchos.